Radio, TV & Consumer Electronics Store Insurance

 - Do you offer setup and delivery services?
 Then there is a chance that your client's property may be damaged.

-Automobile exposure: Do you provide a pickup and delivery service of your customers' goods?
-Do you provide an installation service?
+Do you provide a pickup and delivery service for your customers' goods?
+Do you provide installation services?
 Make sure that all drivers have valid licenses and clean MVRs.
-Maintain all vehicles and keep records for all work done.
+Maintain all vehicles and keep records of all work done.

-- Improper lifting techniques can cause back injury, hernias, sprains, and strains, and slips and falls are always a concern.
-Provide safety equipment and proper training to reduce the probability of injury.
+- Improper lifting techniques can cause back injury, hernias, sprains, and strains.
+Slips and falls are always a concern.
+Provide safety equipment and proper training to reduce the possibility of injury.